top of page

 open bible in open hands_edited.png

 This "little book" is not the scroll that was sealed with the seven seals that we learned about in Chapter 5 of Revelation.
 The scroll is a sealed book.
-This "little book" is an opened book.
-The scroll is not yet finished being opened.
-There are still "Woes" and a "Trumpet" yet to be opened.
+This "little book" is an open book.
+The scroll is not yet opened.
+It will be opened during the Tribulation Period.

-The Lord is standing on the earth in this verse at a time of judgment.
+The Lord is standing on the earth, in this verse, at a time of judgment.
 The Word of God is given to us to learn judgment.
-The Bible was given to us "To receive the instruction of wisdom, justice, and judgment, and equity" (Proverbs 1:3).
+The Bible was given for we could "Receive the instruction of wisdom, justice, and judgment, and equity" (Proverbs 1:3).
 2 Timothy 3:16 clarifies that "All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness".
-And people will be judged out of this "little book""And I saw the dead, small and great, stand before God; and the books were opened: and another book was opened, which is the book of life: and the dead were judged out of those things which were written in the books" (Revelation 20:12).
+People will be judged out of this "little book""And I saw the dead, small and great, stand before God; and the books were opened: and another book was opened, which is the book of life: and the dead were judged out of those things which were written in the books" (Revelation 20:12).

 The Lord is standing, with "His right foot upon the sea, and His left foot on the earth" holding His Word.
 He is showing the world that He had given us His Holy Scriptures which reveal His way of Salvation and His judgments on those who refuse Him.
-He has pleaded with mankind for thousands of years to come to Him.
-He has asked all people to come to Him.
-But most will refuse.
-"Because strait is the gate, and narrow is the way, which leadeth unto life, and few there be that find it" (Matthew 7:14).
+The Lord has pleaded with mankind for thousands of years.
+He has asked all people to come to Him throughout all generations.
+Most have refused and most will continue to refuse: "Because strait is the gate, and narrow is the way, which leadeth unto life, and few there be that find it" (Matthew 7:14).
 The Lord has revealed Himself to mankind through every century, through every age, and to every person.
 In this verse, the Lord is revealing Himself again.
-It is up to the people on the earth how they will respond.
+It is up to each person how they will respond.
 However, Jesus' own words say: "If they hear not Moses and the prophets (Bible today), neither will they be persuaded, though one rose from the dead" (Luke 16:31).

 VERSE 3: (Chapter 10)